 Select A Section

-- How Do I Show A Car Accident Is Not My Fault?
+- How Do You Prove A Car Accident Wasn’t Your Fault?

 - Calculate Car Accident Compensation Settlements

 - Claiming For A Car Accident – No Win No Fee Solicitors

 - More Information On How To Prove A Car Accident Wasn’t Your Fault

 If you want to make a road traffic accident claim, you need to make sure you have sufficient evidence.
 This is crucial, as collecting evidence can help you prove that the car accident was not your fault.
 It can also help you demonstrate who is responsible for your injuries, and how they will affect you going forwards.

 Some examples of evidence that you could collect include:

 - Medical records: These can be used as medical evidence, and can help illustrate the severity of your injuries and the treatment you have received and will need to recover.